-Finally, during the New Kingdom, the ruler of Egypt decided that it was just about time to have a full-time army ready for orders from the pharaoh.
-The king now didn't need to rely on the nomarch's (heads of provinces, or nomes) to conscript men from their provinces.
-He commanded his own ancient Egyptian armies with the help of his generals.
+Finally, during the New Kingdom, the king decided that it was just about time to have a standing army ready for orders.
+The King now didn’t need to rely on the nomarch’s (the heads of the nomes) to conscript men from their provinces.
+He commanded his own men with the help of his generals.

 This intelligent king was the Pharaoh Ahmose.
-His decision was one of the most important in all of ancient Egypt's history...
+His decision was to be one of the most important in all of ancient Egypt’s history…

 Under him were his generals.
-One of the more intelligent decisions the pharaoh made was to appoint 2 army generals rather than one.
+Another intelligent decisions the Pharaoh made was to appoint two army generals rather than one.
 This way the power was divided rather than centralized, and the threat of overthrowing the thrown by a general was halved.

-There were 2 main ancient Egyptian armies - those of Upper Egypt and Lower Egypt, with one of the 2 generals at the head of each.
+There were two main ancient Egyptian armies – those of Upper Egypt and Lower Egypt, with one of the two generals at the head of each.

-Also, another intelligent tactic by the pharaoh was to appoint these generals from his own royal family (such as princes).
-This kept the power in the family.
+Also, another intelligent tactic by the Pharaoh was to appoint these generals from his own royal family (such as princes).
+This kept more power in the family.

-Next up, the armies were divided according to the soldiers' skills.
-There were charioteers, spearmen and archers
+Then the next division was according to the soldiers’ skills.
+There were charioteers, spearmen and archers.

-And then the foot soldiers were put into infantries of 5,000 men each.
+And then the foot soldiers were divided into infantries of 5,000 men each.
 These were further divided into platoons and squads of smaller numbers of soldiers.

-Read about the lives of ancient Egyptian soldiers.
+Read more about the lives of ancient Egyptian soldiers.

-An integral part of preparing for battle was to conduct rituals to imbue the army and the ancient Egyptian weapons with religious power.
+An integral part of preparing for battle was to conduct rituals to imbue the army and weapons with religious power.
 Army divisions were named after Gods, soldiers were adorned with protective symbols, and incantations and spells were chanted whenever suitable.